Skip to main content

-Authority: Vice Chancellor for Finance and Administration and CIO/Vice Chancellor for Information Technology
+Authority: Executive Vice Chancellor, Finance and Administration and Vice Chancellor and Chief Information Officer, Office of Information Technology

 Related Policies: